gamemaster-kosen/gmk-pf2e-golarion/README.md

 ## File Optimization

-Users that desire to optimize their file-space requirements may choose to remove unequired content.
+Users desiring to optimize file-space requirements can choose to remove unrequired content.

-- Navigate to FoundryVTT Module Management homepage; and select "GMK - PF2e: Golarion" from the list of Modules.
+The following is a short guide on how to accomplish this.

-- Lock the module, this will prevent updates from overwriting User-defined settings.
+- Navigate to FoundryVTT Module Management homepage.
-- Remove Levels associated with undesired Maps.
+- Select the module; and lock the module (this prevents overwriting of user-defined settings).
-- Remove webp files associated with undesired Maps from the FoundryVTT User Data folder.
+- In FoundryVTT Scenes, remove Levels associated with unrequired maps.
 - Navigate to ...
-"Foundry User Data/Data/modules/gmk-pf2e-golarion".
+"Foundry User Data/Data/modules/gmk-pf2e-golarion"

-Unused Maps may be removed by first deleting the associated levels in FoundryVTT.
+- Delete webp files associated with undesired maps.

 # Licensing & Attribution